Dani Shapiro

-Dani Shapiro is an American writer, the author of six novels including Family History (2003), Black & White (2007) and most recently Signal Fires (2022) and the best-selling memoirs Slow Motion (1998), Devotion (2010), Hourglass (2017), and Inheritance (2019).
+Dani Shapiro (born April 10, 1962) is an American writer, the author of six novels including Family History (2003), Black & White (2007) and Signal Fires (2022) and the memoirs Slow Motion (1998), Devotion (2010), Hourglass (2017), and Inheritance (2019).
 She has also written for magazines such as The New Yorker, The Oprah Magazine, Vogue, and Elle.
-In February 2019, she created an original podcast on iHeart Radio called Family Secrets.
+In February 2019, she created a podcast on iHeartRadio called Family Secrets.

 Early life and education

-Shapiro was born Daneile Shapiro on April 10, 1962, In New York City.
+Shapiro was born Daneile Shapiro on April 10, 1962, in New York City.
 She is the daughter of Paul Shapiro, from an Orthodox Jewish family (who, she later learned through a recreational DNA test, was not her biological father), and Irene Shapiro, from South Jersey.
 Shapiro attended a Solomon Schechter Jewish day school through 6th grade, after which she attended the Pingry School in New Jersey.
 She attended Sarah Lawrence College, where she was taught by Grace Paley.